Exam registration only in LPIS

 Your Legal Rights with Regard to Examinations

 In principle, it is not possible to file any appeals against grades received for completed examinations.
-If any substantial shortcomings occur during an examination, however (e.g. a fire alarm or a similar incident), students with a failing grade may submit an application for annulment of the examination within two weeks of announcement of the grades.
+If any substantial shortcomings occur during an examination, however (e.g. a fire alarm or a similar incident), students with a failing grade may submit an application for annulment of the examination within four weeks of announcement of the grades.
 This application must be submitted to the Study Regulations & Credit Transfer office (Study Service Center, LC building, level 2, counter 3).
 The application must clearly state and explain the alleged substantial shortcomings that are claimed to have invalidated the examination.
 Examinations that are declared void will not be counted as a lost examination attempt.

 If a student is found to be cheating or to have cheated during an exam (e.g. using a crib sheet or other unauthorized aids), a procedure for invalidating the exam in question will be initiated.
 Exams declared void because of cheating will count as a lost examination attempt.
 Invalidation procedures are initiated by Study Regulations & Credit Transfer and implemented in cooperation with the Study Support office.
 Completion of an examination for another person invariably leads to a report to the responsible district administrative authority or the public prosecutor's office.
 Writing an exam for another person is punishable by a fine of up to 25,000 euros.
 The statute of limitations only expires after 30 years.
 You can find more information here.

 Click the following link to view the current grade statistics for all bachelor’s program exams held as part of large-scale examination weeks.

 If you have any further questions, please contact the Examinations Office team by email.